vszakats/hb/.github/ISSUE_TEMPLATE.md

       you reported this to
       [mainline](https://groups.google.com/forum/#!forum/harbour-devel)
       already?

-You may erase parts of this template not applicable to your Issue.
-Deleting _all_ above points is considered rude though.
+- [ ] Have you included the top of the output (lines starting with `!`) and the area where the issue occurred **first** from your `HB_BUILD_VERBOSE=yes`, STDOUT/STDERR build output?

 ### Bug reports:

-Please replace this section with a brief summary of your issue, including self-contained example code, combined STDOUT/STDERR output, platform/compiler and version/revision details.
+Please replace this section with a brief summary of your issue, including self-contained example code, build output, platform/compiler and version/revision details.

 ### Notes: